 It's not often that I'll call a salad addictive, but that's the first word that comes to mind here!
 Each ingredient in this Asian-inspired sesame cucumber salad serves a role to create a balanced, nutritious and insanely delicious side dish perfect for any cookout or picnic.

-I've been making it on repeat this summer with no signs of slowing down.
+I've been making this on repeat this summer with no signs of slowing down.
 Thinly sliced cucumbers and onions pair perfectly with toasted sesame seeds, olive oil, lime juice, cilantro and a touch of toasted sesame oil.
 The key additions of tahini and date syrup then take this dish over the top for a salad you won't forget!

 How to Make this Sesame Cucumber Salad